bpg/terraform-provider-proxmox/docs/index.md

 See the [Argument Reference](#argument-reference) section for the supported variable names and use cases.

-### SSH connection
+## SSH Connection

 ~> Please read if you are using VMs with custom disk images, or uploading snippets.

 The Proxmox provider can connect to a Proxmox node via SSH.
 This is used in the `proxmox_virtual_environment_vm` or `proxmox_virtual_environment_file` resource to execute commands on the node to perform actions that are not supported by Proxmox API.
 For example, to import VM disks, or to uploading certain type of resources, such as snippets.

 The SSH connection configuration is provided via the optional `ssh` block in the `provider` block: